andrewscaya/ascmvc/docs/controllers.rst

 --------------------

-Any controller can implement the ``Ascmvc\AscmvcControllerFactoryInterface`` interface and become a factory that will return an instance of itself to the controller manager, after completing some specific logic.
+Any controller can implement the ``Ascmvc\AscmvcControllerFactoryInterface`` interface and become a factory that will store a factory of itself in the service manager (**Pimple** container) and/or return an instance of itself to the controller manager, after completing some specific logic.
 This is useful if you need to set up some specific service or resource before injecting it into an instance of the controller.